-Joint Letter to Support State Funding for Ecosystems Education Center & Freshwater Mussel Hatchery
+Joint Letter to Support State Funding for Bartram’s Garden Improvements

 Sign now to encourage our state legislators to bring funds to Southwest Philly!

-Bartram’s Garden and our partner Partnership for the Delaware Estuary are currently seeking state funds to support the construction of the new Ecosystems Education Center and Freshwater Mussel Hatchery.
+Bartram’s Garden and partners Mural Arts and Partnership for the Delaware Estuary are currently seeking state funds to support major improvements in the park, including FloatLab, the construction of the new Ecosystems Education Center and Freshwater Mussel Hatchery, and better trail access for pedestrians and cyclists.

 Our state legislators are eager to hear from you as Southwest Philadelphia leaders and ambassadors.
-Please submit the form below to add your voice to a joint letter in support of this project!
+Please submit the form below to add your voice to joint letters in support of this project!

-Click here for the joint letter about this project.
+Click here for the joint letter about FloatLab.

-By submitting the form below, your signature and comments will be added to the linked letter.
+By submitting the form below, your signature, street name (without full address), and comments will be added to the linked letters, which will be submitted securely to state officials.

 As you may know, freshwater mussels play an important role in sustaining healthier aquatic ecosystems: mussels function as natural water filters, removing suspended particles to create cleaner, healthier waterways while also contributing to nutrient-rich, stable riverbeds that can help other plants and animals thrive.
 PDE’s new Hatchery will propagate up to 1 million mussels annually for use in regional waterways like the Tidal Schuylkill River, helping our area’s rivers, streams, and lakes to be restored using the natural functions of a healthy ecosystem.

 Perhaps even more important for the health of our community is continued investment in local students.
-The new Ecosystems Education Center will create the first dedicated educational space at Bartram’s Garden, with four lab-equipped classrooms and a teaching kitchen supporting partnerships with nearly 40 local schools, libraries, and childcare centers as well as paid youth workforce development opportunities for up to 50 local high school students annually.
-The facility will also have public amenities like trail-front restrooms and seating along the popular Bartram’s Mile Trail, where many neighbors enjoy walking or riding bikes, as well as community gathering space for free events like yoga classes, resource fairs, and more.
+The new Ecosystems Education Center will create the first dedicated educational space at Bartram’s Garden, with multiple lab-equipped classrooms and a teaching kitchen supporting partnerships with nearly 40 local schools, libraries, and childcare centers as well as paid youth workforce development opportunities for up to 50 local high school students annually.
+The facility will also have public amenities like trail-front restrooms and seating along the popular Bartram’s Mile Trail, as well as community gathering space for free events like yoga classes, resource fairs, and more.

 This project is the result of a dedicated, long-standing partnership, and we are proud that several members of the Leadership Team have been involved in selecting the project’s architect and advising on other aspects of the project’s design and programming.
 We firmly believe that Southwest Philadelphia’s students deserve this high-quality place to learn and explore, just as our neighborhood ecosystem and our backyard riverfront are overdue for the environmental restoration that will be made possible by the new mussel hatchery.

-We appreciate your attention to this project and look forward to welcoming you to Southwest Philadelphia when this new facility opens.
+We appreciate your attention to these projects and look forward to welcoming you to Southwest Philadelphia as these investments advance.

 Sincerely,